Northeastern University: Early days

+In May 1896, directors of the Boston Young Men's Christian Association, the first in the U.S., established an Evening Institute for Younger Men to merge, coordinate and improve its classes that had evolved over the past 40 years.
+A good education for "any young man of moral character" with a YMCA membership was promised.
+In 1898, the institute held its first classes.
+In 1903, the first Automobile Engineering School in the country was established, followed by a Polytechnic School and a School of Commerce and Finance.

+In 1909, the Polytechnic School began offering cooperative engineering courses to eight students.
+In 1920, the Cooperative School of Engineering, which later became the College of Engineering, was first authorized to grant degrees in civil, chemical, electrical and mechanical engineering.
+The cooperative program, the second of its kind in the U.S. after one in Cincinnati, Ohio, was eventually adopted by all departments.

 On March 30, 1917, veteran educator Frank Palmer Speare, who had served as director of the institute, was inaugurated as the first president of the newly incorporated Northeastern College.
-Five years later the college changed its name to Northeastern University to better reflect the increasing depth of its instruction.
-In March 1923, the university secured general (A.B. and B.S.) degree-granting power from the Legislature, with the exception of the medical and dental degrees.
+Five years later, the college changed its name to Northeastern University to better reflect its growing academic depth, securing general (A.B. and B.S.) degree-granting power from the Legislature in 1923.

 The College of Liberal Arts was added in 1935.
-Two years later the Northeastern University Corporation was established, with a board of trustees composed of 31 university members and 8 from the YMCA.
-Following World War II, Northeastern began admitting women.
-In 1948, Northeastern separated itself completely from the YMCA.
+Two years later, the Northeastern University Corporation was established, with a board of trustees composed of 31 university members and 8 from the YMCA.
+Following World War II, Northeastern began admitting women, and completely separated from the YMCA in 1948.